 What is the fee for registration?

 The fee is listed when you get to the payment section of the application process.
-The fee is GBP226 + VAT or other sales tax as applicable.
+The fee is GBP226 + tax when applicable.

 Can an organisation set up an account with ISRCTN?